seigler/joshua.seigler.net/site/recipes/corn-casserole.md

 ## Notes

 Vegan substitutions: almond milk instead of sour cream, vegetable butter or neutral oil instead of butter.
 Made this way, the result will be less bready but still excellent.
 Increase cooking time slightly.

+Doubling: if the pan size makes the uncooked mix more than about an inch deep, you will need extra cooking time.
+Cover it with foil and cook another 20 minutes or so.